PhilippeLeopoldie/BooksLibraryFrontend/README.md

-# BookLibrairyProject
+# BookLibraryProject
-In development:
+This is a full stack application, this repository contains the [Frontend](https://github.com/PhilippeLeopoldie/BooksLibraryProject/tree/master/frontend/LibrairyFrontEnd) and the backend is [here](https://github.com/PhilippeLeopoldie/bookLibraryBackend)

+## Story

-This is the frontend of my very first full stack application, using , Entity framework code first approach,.Net 7.0 , React and css as frontend,initialy this app was an assignment from Salt bootcamp where I had 24 hours to build a fullstack CRUD application  and being responsive design.
+Initialy this app was a hack day assignment from Salt bootcamp  where I had 24 hours to build a fullstack CRUD application  that is responsive design.

-I decided to create a simple application for users to share with others the books and stories they had read and share their opinion about them.
-As it is often difficult to choose which book to read, the application propose a book to read among the various books already published in the application.
+I decided to create a simple application for users to share with others the books that they had read and share their opinion about them.
+As it could be challenging to choose which book to read, the application propose a book to read among the various books already published.

-Initialy I had three tables user,Books and Opinions.For that assignment I have decided to have focus on the one to many relation between Books and Opinions first and managing the corresponding CRUD operations before going further with the User table.
+Initialy I had three tables user, Books and Opinions.
+For that assignment I have decided to have focus on the one to many relation between Books and Opinions first and managing the corresponding CRUD operations before going further with the User table.

+>Since I have deployed it the development process follows the <span style = "color: green"> [CI/CD](https://en.wikipedia.org/wiki/CI/CD) </span>principal.

+>[The backend](https://github.com/PhilippeLeopoldie/bookLibraryBackend) is implemented using <span style = "color: green">[Entity Framework code first approach](https://learn.microsoft.com/en-us/ef/ef6/get-started) </span> throw <span style = "color: green"> [TDD](https://en.wikipedia.org/wiki/Test-driven_development) </span> using <span style = "color: green">[xUnit](https://xunit.net/) </span>framework and <span style = "color: green">[Mock](https://github.com/devlooped/moq) </span>library.

 So for every review added a digital book is generated with the related review informations and so far it looks like this: